defuncart/save_backups/README.md

 - Flutter >= 3.13
 - Dart >= 3.1
-- macOS:
-    - Xcode
-    - CocoaPods
 - linux:
     - clang
     - ninja-build
     - libgtk-3-dev
     - libblkid-dev

 The application has not been tested on windows, however it *should™* theoretically work.
+To generate relevant flutter project files, firstly run `fvm flutter create . --platform=macos,windows`.

 ## Motivation